 6 New Zealand citizenship and services for te tamaiti

 Intercountry adoptions are finalised when the adoption certificate under Article 23 of the Hague Convention is issued by the Central Authority of the country of origin of te tamaiti or by the NZCA.

 Intercountry adoption under the Hague Convention entitles the adopted tamariki of New Zealand citizens by birth or grant, to New Zealand citizenship by descent on application to the Department of Internal Affairs.

 For adopted tamariki of New Zealand citizens by descent and New Zealand permanent residents, an application for New Zealand citizenship by grant can be made to the Department of Internal Affairs.

 Refer the adoptive parents to the Department of Internal Affairs guide Hague Convention adoptions: Post adoption guide for parents (PDF 396 KB).
 It will help adoptive parents navigate the tasks they need to complete with the Department of Internal Affairs after the adoption certificate under Article 23 of the Convention has been issued.

 Oranga Tamariki may need to provide letters of support for the adopted tamaiti to have full access to health and education services in New Zealand while their citizenship or permanent resident visa application is in process.

-As a result of the COVID-19 global pandemic, countries have implemented protective health measures including border controls and travel restrictions.
-This has had implications for international travel and prospective intercountry adoptive parents should check what arrangements are in place to enable movement between New Zealand and an overseas country before they make any travel arrangements.
+As a result of the COVID-19 global pandemic, many countries have implemented protective health measures, including border controls and travel restrictions.
+This has had implications for international travel, and prospective intercountry adoptive parents should check what arrangements are in place to enable movement between New Zealand and an overseas country before they make any travel arrangements.